Lawmakers discuss cell coverage in rural areas

+The story has been updated to name the town where Kaylin Gillis was shot.

 ALBANY, N.Y.
-(WTEN) — Lawmakers and advocates are discussing ways to improve cell phone service in rural areas following the death of 20 year-old Kaylin Gillis, who was killed after the vehicle was turned into the wrong driveway in Schuylerville.
+(WTEN) — Lawmakers and advocates are discussing ways to improve cell phone service in rural areas following the death of 20 year-old Kaylin Gillis, who was shot and killed after the vehicle she was riding in turned into the wrong driveway in Hebron, New York.
 Authorities say the driver of that vehicle had to drive several miles before reaching a location with cell phone service to call 911.

 Assemblywoman Aileen Gunther, who is a member of the upstate cellular coverage task force, said her district of Sullivan and Orange county has many regions where there’s little to no coverage.
 It’s especially concerning, considering the outdoor activities like canoeing, tubing and hiking that take place there.
 “That puts a lot of people in danger, you know we have had … different incidents in that area and people are unable to get the help that they needed because there is no cell phone coverage,” she said.